schalimadugu/data-science-S2023/challenges/c02-michelson-assignment.md

-**Observations**: Similarities - The general behavior and trend of the velocity data seems consistent, where they generally seem to be increasing and decreasing along the same time intervals.
+**Observations**: Similarities - The general behavior and trend of the velocity data seems consistent, where they generally seem to be increasing and decreasing along the same time intervals, which must be due to chance since the simulated data is purely random.
 Plus, they both are centered around the same range.

 Differences - There appears to be greater variance in the real data,